-Stocks with sufficent data to assign health status
+Stocks with sufficient data to assign health status (%)

-Purpose: Help managers make decisions based on recent estimates5 of how many fish are in the water.
+Purpose: Help managers make decisions based on recent estimates (i.e., within the last five years) of how many fish are in the water.

 An upper stock reference point identifies the boundary above which a fishery can be considered healthy, while a limit reference point identifies the boundary below which it can be considered to be in a critical state.
 Corrective action should be taken before a stock reaches the limit reference point.

 Purpose: Help make better fisheries management decisions by determining the rate at which fish naturally die.

 Purpose: Enable better transparency of fisheries management decision-making by making the most up-to-date information publicly available.

 * New indicator in 2018